alexpanter/modules_testing/README.md

 heavily templated code.
 This means that all these library headers need to be parsed many times in larger projects, which is very sad indeed.

+#### Compiling the same headers many times ####

+In software in general we consider DRY (don't repeat yourself) a very good pattern to follow.
+Unfortunately though, with header-inclusion we might end up compiling something like `stdlib.h` several hundred times for larger projects.
+A certain hack called "precompiled headers" was added to major compilers to remedy this.
+But they are tricky to deal with and require a bit of setup.
+Modules completely removes the need for precompiled headers!

 #### Many more ####

 Feel free to add an issue, and I will extend this post.